Sensor Explorer Support – Piper

 Temperature Sensor

-My Pico Won't Connect to Piper Make?
+My Pico won't connect to Piper Make.

 Using the Raspberry Pi Pico with Piper Make requires a DATA cable.
 Some USB cables are charge-only, which will not work with our products.

 The Piper Make Starter Kit includes the Raspberry Pi Pico microcontroller.
-Read more about Raspberry Pis on their site at: https://www.raspberrypi.com/products/

-My Color Sensor isn't Reading Anything?
+My Color Sensor isn't reading anything?

 The Color Sensor uses reflected light to read the wavelength of specific colors.
 This means a white light on the sensor itself has to be on to work.
-Make sure yours is on by checking here:

 What is Mission Control?
-Where Can I Use It?
+Where can I use it?

 Piper Make Mission Control refers to our online drag-and-drop coding platform.
 It is free and open-source with missions that correspond to the hardware widgets you can buy in the Piper Make product line.
 Access it here:

-What Are Mission Control Expeditions?
+What are Mission Control Expeditions?

-Piper Make widgets are designed to fit into career-connected missions that form a cohesive expeditions—whether Energy or Design or more.
 On Mission Control, you can toggle between the Expeditions in the bottom panel:

-What are the Parts of the Piper Make Workspace?
+What are the parts of the Piper Make Workspace?

 Once you click into a mission, you will see a screen like the following.
 The individual parts are:

-2. Code Area: Drag blocks into the central area to add to your program.
+2. CODE AREA: Drag blocks into the central area to add to your program.
 You can drop a block under or into another one to connect it.

-3. Start Button: Click the Start button to run your program on the connected Pico.
+3. START BUTTON: Click the Start button to run your program on the connected Pico.

-4. Connect Button: Click this button to connect the user interface to the Pico plugged into your computer.
+4. CONNECT BUTTON: Click this button to connect the user interface to the Pico plugged into your computer.

-5. Digital Visualizer Elements: Click one of the tabs here to reveal one of four visualizers.
-Digital View lets you see if your
+5. DIGITAL VISUALIZER ELEMENTS: Click one of the tabs here to reveal one of four visualizers.

-6. Tutorial/Library: If you are doing one of the Maker Challenges, this is where you’ll see instructions for what to do.
+6. TUTORIAL/ LIBRARY: If you are doing one of the Maker Challenges, this is where you’ll see instructions for what to do.
 The Library tab gives info on components.

-Who Are Piperbot and Pip in the StoryMode?
+Who are Piperbot and Pip in StoryMode?

 Piperbot and Pip are our trusty Piper characters who were first created for the Piper Computer Kit storyline.
 Piper Make serves as their prequel, telling the story of their journey together on Mars — and a whole cast of characters they run into!